Gardner-Webb beats Radford 76-65, makes NCAA Tournament

 BIG PICTURE

-Gardner-Webb: Laster's huge day helped the Runnin' Bulldogs overcome the absence of scoring leader David Efianayi (18.5 points per game) from the score sheet until he made a pair of free throws with 12:18 remaining.
+Gardner-Webb: Laster's huge day helped the Runnin' Bulldogs overcome the absence of Efianayi (18.5 points per game) from the score sheet until he made a pair of free throws with 12:18 remaining.
 Efianayi followed shortly thereafter with a dunk and carried the scoring down the stretch.

-Radford: The game may have been the last at home for Ed Polite Jr. a first-team All-Big South selection who fouled out with 31.6 seconds left.
+Radford: The game may have been the last at home for Polite, a first-team All-Big South selection who fouled out with 31.6 seconds left.
 Polite had 15 points and five rebounds and is the only player in league history with 1,500 points, 1,000 rebounds, 175 steals, 175 assists and 150 blocks.

 UP NEXT